Best DIY websites

 The best online DIY and decorating outlets are ranked by customer score – the score combines satisfaction with how likely shoppers would be to recommend the website to a friend.

-But you can also use our individual star ratings to compare the different websites for price, deliveries, quality and availability of items.
+But you can also use our individual star ratings to compare sites for price, deliveries, quality and availability of items.

 We also reveal our Which?
-Recommended Provider (WRP) – the best online shop for buying DIY and decorating products.
+Recommended Providers (WRPs) – the best online shops for buying DIY and decorating products.
 Only the shops that you think are the very best are WRPs, so look for them if you want a reliably good shopping experience.

 Which? members can log in to find out which are the best and worst.
-If you're not already a subscriber, sign up for a £1 trial to unlock the table and get access to all the reviews on our site.
+If you're not already a subscriber, sign up to Which? to unlock the table and get access to all the reviews on our site.

 |DIY - online shops rated by their customers